SimonScholz/simonscholz.github.io/content/tutorials/gatling-performance-testing/gatling-performance-testing.md

 ## Utilize a csv feeder

-Feeders enable you to inject dynamic data into your simulation and to choose this data in a random fashion, e.g., a list of product ids to be used.
+Feeders allow to inject dynamic data into a simulation and to choose this data in a random fashion, e.g., a list of product ids to be used.

 Let's create an endpoint, which returns availability information of certain products.